realm/realm-dotnet/README.md

 This directory and its subdirectories contain the VS2012 solution that is needed to produce the C# binding for tightdb

+This documents describe how to build the binding from the sources.

+For a general overview of the .net binding and pointeres to tasks related to maintainance and development, open documentation.txt

 ##Build instructions##

 These instructions use some concrete file paths as examples,